Kinetic Random-Field Nonreciprocal Ising Model: Results and discussion

-To further confirm the nature of the transition, we performed a finite-size scaling analysis of the peak susceptibility, $\chi_{\max} = L^d(\langle R^2\rangle - \langle R\rangle^2)$ where $L$ is the linear system size and $d=3$ is the spatial dimensionality.
+To further confirm the nature of the transition, we performed a finite-size scaling analysis of the peak susceptibility, $\chi_{\max}$ ($\chi = L^d(\langle R^2\rangle - \langle R\rangle^2)$, where $L$ is the linear system size and $d=3$ is the spatial dimensionality).
 The scaling behaviour of $\chi_{\max}$ provides a clear distinction between continuous and first-order transitions \cite{fisher1982scaling}.
-For $\tilde h = 2.0$, which lies below the numerically determined tricritical region, the susceptibility scales with a slope $ = 1.968 \pm 0.060$ in a log-log plot, consistent with continuous critical behaviour seen in \cite{avni2025nonreciprocal}, where $\chi_{\max} \sim L^{\gamma/\nu}$ with $\gamma/\nu < d$ and belongs to the 3D XY universality class.
-In contrast, for stronger disorder values $\tilde h = 2.2$ and above---beyond the estimated tricritical window---the slope becomes roughly equal to d (for $\tilde{h} = 2.2: slope = 3.055 \pm 0.069$ and $\tilde{h} = 2.6: slope = 3.076 \pm 0.039$).
-This scaling is characteristic of a first-order transition in three dimensions, where fluctuations scale extensively as $\chi_{\max} \sim L^d$ \cite{fisher1982scaling} (see Fig.~\ref{2}(b)).
+For $\tilde h = 2.0$ and $\tilde h = 2.05$, the susceptibility scales with a slope $1.908 \pm 0.010$ and $1.977 \pm 0.011$ in a log-log plot, respectively, consistent with continuous critical behaviour seen in \cite{avni2025nonreciprocal}, where $\chi_{\max} \sim L^{\gamma/\nu}$ with $\gamma/\nu < d$ and belongs to the 3D XY universality class.
+In contrast, for stronger disorder values $\tilde h = 2.2$, we find the slope to be $3.047 \pm 0.013$, which is nearly equal to $d$.
+This scaling is characteristic of a first-order transition in three dimensions, where fluctuations scale extensively as $\chi_{\max} \sim L^d$ \cite{fisher1982scaling} (see Fig.~\ref{6}(a)).
 Together with the Binder cumulant and time-series analyses, the finite-size scaling of susceptibility provides consistent and converging evidence for a change in the character of the transition with increasing random-field strength $\tilde h$.
-Based on this scaling behaviour, we estimate the tricritical region---the crossover between continuous and discontinuous transitions---to lie within the range 2.0 $< \tilde h_c <$ 2.2.
+Based on this scaling behaviour, we estimate the tricritical region---the crossover between continuous and discontinuous transitions---to lie within the range 2.05 $< \tilde h_c <$ 2.2.
 The quantitative values of the critical thresholds differ between MFT, EFT, and simulations due to the varying levels of approximation and inclusion of correlations.
-Monte Carlo results confirm that the tricritical window lies within the range $2.0 < \tilde h_c < 2.2$, while the EFT predicts a lower tricritical value in the range $1.35 < \tilde h_c < 1.40$ (MFT even lower).
-This discrepancy underscores the significant role of fluctuations and the influence of competing-kinetics dynamics in shifting the observed location of the tricritical point.